bitcointranscripts/bitcointranscripts/bitcoin-magazine/bitcoin-explained/bitcoin-core-24.0.md

 Aaron van Wirdum: 00:03:39

-Right so if there's no report of anything breaking then this release candidate will basically be the release right?
+If there's no report of anything breaking then this release candidate will basically be the release right?

 Sjors Provoost: 00:03:45